Heiwabitnull/rxb-core/RXB_WhitePaperEN.md

 Result of this processing is then processed through RIPEMD-160 function.

 Hash obtained in this way is encoded into user readable text format.
-For example starting with ebx1 for Segregated Witness type addresses.
+For example starting with rxb for Segregated Witness type addresses.

 Address is public identifier to which coins can be received and it does not directly contain public key which constitutes additional security layer.